naitzabez/Voron-2.4-150mm/150mm build/readme.md

 <i> Because the brackets for the electronics are mounted in the 2020 extrusions, you may "slide" the electronics into desired position. </i>
 <br><h3>
 <br>
-TODO: Remove trim some pieces to save plastic.
+TODO: Trim some pieces to save plastic.
 <br>
 <br>
 Made by Sebbe#2647 on the Voron discord.